The Research Ethics Committee Of FORTH

 The Research Ethics Committee of FORTH

-The Research Ethics Committee of FORTH is organized based on the provisions of Law 4521/2018, and the current regulatory framework.
-The mission of the Research Ethics Committee is to reassure that the quality of the research projects’ conducted at the FORTH stand at the highest standards in terms of bioethical issues, according to the National and European Law.
-Specifically, scope of the Research Ethics Committee at FORTH is to assess the compliance of a research project with the European Legislation on Bioethics in respect to the value of humans, the autonomy of the participants, to their private life and their personal data, as well as the natural and cultural environment..
+The Research Ethics Committee of FORTH is organized based on the provisions of Law 4957/2022, and the current regulatory framework.
+The mission of the Research Ethics Committee is to reassure that the quality of the research projects’ conducted at FORTH stand at the highest standards in terms of bioethical issues, according to the National and European Law.
+Specifically, the scope of the Research Ethics Committee at FORTH is to assess the compliance of a research project with the European Legislation on Bioethics in respect to the value of humans, the autonomy of the participants, their private life and their personal data, as well as the natural and cultural environment.

 Law and Legislation